Let Us Walk With You Toward Recovery | Confidential And Private Support!

 When families consider whether to include children in an intervention, several barriers often prevent full participation, even when parents recognize the potential benefits.

-You might face obstacles you haven’t fully identified yet.
+Obstacles may exist that have not been fully identified yet.
 Research shows these common perceived barriers keep families from engaging:

 Competing Family Stressors